sixeyed/docker-windows-workshop/part-3.md

 # Part 3 - Modernizing .NET apps - the architecture

-In this section we have an existing app, already packaged as an MSI.
-We'll Dockerize a few versions of the app, seeing how to do service updates and the benefits of Dockerfiles over MSIs.
+In this section we'll take the ASP.NET app and modernize it using Docker.
+We'll take a feature-driven approach to breaking up the monolithic application, splitting the functionality across multiple containers and using Docker for the plumbing.

 ## Steps